Macroscopic localization and collective memory in Poisson renewal resetting

-\textit{Extremal resets}.
-We next consider extremal resets, where at each reset event the particle farthest from the origin is moved to $x=0$ (Fig.~\ref{fig:schematic}, $\zeta\!\to\!\infty)$.
+We next consider extremal resets, where at each reset event the particle farthest from the origin is moved to $x=0$ (Fig.~\ref{fig:schematic}, $\zeta\to\infty)$.
 This protocol was studied for Brownian and scaled Brownian particles \cite{VAM2022, MV2025}.
 The age-structured equation now reads,

-for compact support $|x|\!<\!L(t)$, with $n(\pm L(t), \tau, t)\!\!=\!\!0$~\cite{VAM2022}.
+for $|x|<L(t)$, with $n(x, \tau, t)=0$ for $|x|>L(t)$.
 Unlike independent resets, there is no bulk reset term as resets act only through the boundary.
-The boundary condition at $\tau\!=\!0$ collects contributions from jumps and resets within the compact support $[-L(t), L(t)]$,
+The boundary condition at $\tau=0$ collects contributions from jumps and resets within the compact support $[-L(t), L(t)]$,